apache/iceberg/format/spec.md

 Partition specs capture the transform from table data to partition values.
 This is used to transform predicates to partition predicates, in addition to transforming data values.
 Deriving partition predicates from column predicates on the table data is used to separate the logical queries from physical storage: the partitioning can change and the correct partition filters are always derived from column predicates.
 This simplifies queries because users don’t have to supply both logical predicates and partition predicates.
 For more information, see Scan Planning below.

-Partition fields that use an unknown transform can be read by ignoring the partition field during scan planning.
+Partition fields that use an unknown transform can be read by ignoring the partition field for the purpose of filtering data files during scan planning.
 In v1 and v2, readers should ignore fields with unknown transforms while reading; this behavior is required in v3.
 Writers are not allowed to commit data using a partition spec that contains a field with an unknown transform.

 Two partition specs are considered equivalent with each other if they have the same number of fields and for each corresponding field, the fields have the same source column IDs, transform definition and partition name.
 Writers must not create a new parition spec if there already exists a compatible partition spec defined in the table.